firebase/extensions/firestore-counter/PREINSTALL.md

 Here are some features of this extension:

-- Scales from 0 updates per second to at least 10,000 per second.
+- Scales from 0 updates per second to a maximum of 10,000 per second.
 - Supports an arbitrary number of counters in your app.
 - Works offline and provides latency compensation for the main counter.